-Nobody ever said running a business was a walk in the park.
-As an employer, you have a lot of balls in the air, and compliance is just one of them.
-One really, really important one that, if dropped, could cost you a whole lot of money.
+Nobody ever said running a business was easy.
+As an employer, you have many things to handle, and compliance is just one of them.

-In addition to federal regulations, each state has their own share of employment related laws that business owners need to be aware of.
-Here, we’re highlighting some of these key state-specific requirements and laws, and offering guidance to help you keep up.
+In addition to federal regulations, each state has its own share of employment-related laws that business owners need to be aware of.
+Here, we’re highlighting some of these key state-specific requirements, and offering guidance to help you keep up.

-Bear in mind, this list is not comprehensive, and there may be local or industry-specific employment requirements that your business needs to comply with.
+Bear in mind that this list is not comprehensive, and there may be local or industry-specific employment requirements that your business needs to comply with.
 It’s best to consult with counsel to ensure compliance with all applicable laws, as Justworks does not provide legal advice.

 Payroll Tax Accounts